opentripplanner/developer-days/index.md

 ## Registration

-If you want to join the DEV week, please complete the [registration form](https://tinyurl.com/4kxz9unv).
+If you want to join the developer week, please complete the [registration form](https://tinyurl.com/4kxz9unv).

 If you want to join the PO days, please complete the [registration form](https://tinyurl.com/5empddmj).